 What is the Female Innovators Lab?

-The Female Innovators Lab by Barclays and Anthemis (Lab) is a venture fund and studio dedicated to investing and cultivating entrepreneurial talent in women across the financial services ecosystem.
-Entrepreneurs who join the Lab will receive human, intellectual and financial resources, backed by an extensive network of advisors and experts from Anthemis and Barclays.
-Additionally, entrepreneurs will receive support and guidance around product, operations, hiring, marketing and more, all of which will be focused on helping founders to build their business.
+The Anthemis Female Innovators Lab Fund (FIL), anchored by Barclays and backed by Aviva, is a venture fund and studio dedicated to investing and cultivating entrepreneurial talent in women across the financial services ecosystem.
+FIL invests in businesses led by female founders and provides them with human, intellectual and financial resources, backed by an extensive network of advisors and experts from Anthemis, Barclays, Aviva and other strategic investors.
+Companies will receive support and guidance around product, operations, hiring, marketing and more, all of which will be focused on helping founders to build their business.

 How is it different from accelerators and incubators?

-The Lab is a venture fund and studio, not an accelerator or incubator.
-There is no cohort cycle associated with the Lab.
-Entrepreneurs enter and exit on a rolling basis, not as part of a group of companies on a given schedule.
+FIL is a venture fund and studio, not an accelerator or incubator.
+There is no cohort cycle associated with FIL.

-Founders should join the Lab for capital, dedicated resources, mentoring, networking, and investment opportunities.
+Founders should pitch FIL for access to capital, dedicated resources, mentoring, networking, and investment opportunities.

-The Lab will make an upfront investment in founders.
+FIL will make an upfront investment in founders.
 The amount will vary founder by founder, business by business.
-Follow-on capital is available to support the business as it grows and approaches their next fundraising round.
+Follow-on capital is available to support the business as it grows and as they approach their next fundraising round.

 What kind of founder are you looking for?

-There is no one-size-fits all when it comes to identifying successful founders, in terms of age, education, or work experience.
-We expect to invite founders into the Lab who have worked at, or potentially founded, startups, as well as those who have had more traditional careers and are embarking on their first venture.
-The Lab welcomes founding teams or solo entrepreneurs.
+There is no one-size-fits all when it comes to identifying successful founders in terms of age, education, or work experience.
+We expect to invest in companies and founders who have worked at, or potentially founded, startups and those who have had more traditional careers and are embarking on their first venture.
+FIL welcomes founding teams or solo entrepreneurs.
 Founders should be ready to make a full time commitment to their company.

 Do you have to be a woman to apply?

 Yes.
 A big part of early stage company creation is finding the right founding team.
-Anthemis and Barclays have deep networks inside the fintech ecosystem and will help to match founders with each other.
+We have deep networks inside the fintech ecosystem and will support companies in building their founding team.

-The Lab is best suited for founders who have a business concept they would like to build into a venture-scalable business.
-We will also consider founders who are a little further along in that process and actively raising capital.
+FIL is best suited for founders who have a business concept they would like to build into a venture-scalable business, as well as those who are actively fundraising.
+FIL looks to be the first institutional check into a company.

 Who is leading the Lab?

-Katie Palencsar joined the Anthemis team in September 2019 to lead the Female Innovators Lab.
+Katie Palencsar joined the Anthemis team in September 2019 to lead the Female Innovators Lab Fund.
 She was the founder and CEO of Unbound Concepts, acquired in 2017 by Certica Solutions.
-Katie’s experience as an entrepreneur from idea stage, to fundraising, scaling, exit and integration gives her an unparalleled understanding of what early stage companies need to achieve success.
+Katie’s experience as an entrepreneur from concept stage, to fundraising, scaling and exit gives her an unparalleled understanding of what early stage companies need to achieve success.

-Where did the idea for the Lab come from?
+Where did the idea for the Female Innovators Lab Fund come from?

 In addition to investing in early stage fintech companies, Anthemis has had its own venture studio since 2014, building businesses on a discretionary basis as well as with outside partners.
-Anthemis’ commitment to women in fintech, however, has been a part of its DNA since business was founded by former Barclays executive, Amy Nauiokas, and her cofounder, Sean Park.
-Additionally, Barclays and Anthemis have become natural partners in developing a solution to remove some of the key growth barriers of access to capital and support for female fintech founders, with the hope this will drive a more diverse set of products and services that Barclays can collaborate with to appeal to a wider audience.
+Anthemis’ commitment to women in fintech, however, has been a part of its DNA since the firm was founded by former Barclays executive Amy Nauiokas and her co-founder, Sean Park.
+Additionally, Barclays and Anthemis became natural partners in 2019 developing a solution to remove some of the key growth barriers of access to capital and support for female fintech founders, with the hope this will drive a more diverse set of products and services that Barclays can collaborate with to appeal to a wider audience.

-Why do we have a venture studio for fintech female founders?
+Why do we have a fund and studio for fintech female founders?

-In 2020, only 2.1 percent of all venture capital dollars went to female founders according to analysis by Pitchbook.
+In 2021, only 2.4 percent of all venture capital dollars went to female founders according to an analysis by Pitchbook.
 In fintech, female founders raised .9 percent of venture capital dollars according to Crunchbase.
-The Lab intends to set female founders up for success by providing access to capital, ecosystem and resources,and recognizes that diverse founders are fundamental to developing tech solutions that will build a more inclusive future.
+FIL intends to set female founders up for success by providing access to capital, ecosystem and resources and recognizes that diverse founders are fundamental to developing tech solutions that will build a more inclusive future.